v2x8/py3p/README.md

 ### **py3p.final**
 #### Access control decorator: forbid class inheritance
 When attempting to inherit from a class decorated with `@final`, it raises `TypeError: type "{name}" is not an acceptable base type`
+### **py3p.protected**
+#### Access control decorator: Replacement Method Inheritance Chain
+The decorator takes a method-specific inheritance chain as its argument, which overrides the class-level inheritance chain
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.